fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 This will not happen if you import this module (this file).

-So if you have another file `importer.py` with:
+So if you have another module `importer.py` with:

 ```Python
 from myapp import app